AP - Advanced Placement Exams for High School Students

 The Minnesota Legislature created Post-Secondary Enrollment Options programs in 1985 to promote rigorous course taking and improve student transitions to postsecondary education.

-Students from nearly every public high school in Minnesota earn credits at Minnesota State Colleges and Universities.
+Students from nearly every public high school in Minnesota earn credits at Minnesota State.
 Through PSEO, students may take courses on a college or university campus or, where available, at their high school.
 PSEO courses taught in high schools are commonly called concurrent enrollment courses.
 High school students may take online courses offered by the state colleges and universities.

 Students eligibility requirements (note the College makes the final determination on a student's readiness):